Skip to main content

 When you see an online nail course for $49 or a self-paced certification from an influencer, ask yourself: will that satisfy the Virginia state licensing board?
 The answer is no. AVI’s accredited program will.

-2. Nail Technology Is the Focus — Not an Afterthought
+2. Nail Technology (NO FINANCIAL AID FOR THIS PROGRAM) Is the Focus — Not an Afterthought

 At many schools, nail tech is a small module buried inside a broader cosmetology program.
 Students finish feeling like they got the CliffsNotes version of a course that was designed for someone else.